-Stress and Your Adrenal Glands: Three Easy Ways to Nourish the Adrenals
+Stress and Your Adrenal Glands: 3 Easy Ways to Nourish the Adrenals

 Stress begins in our mind.
-We either perceive a threat, get startled, or sometimes think ourselves into a stress response by excessive worrying or anticipation.
-Once our brain is convinced there is some kind of problem, a small gland above our kidneys takes over.
+We perceive a threat, get startled, or even think ourselves into a stress response with our worrying or anticipation.
+Once our brain is convinced there is some kind of threat, a small gland above our kidneys takes over.

-Our adrenal glands are tiny glands that sit atop our kidneys, very close to the abdominal aorta and inferior vena cava, two of the largest arterial and venous blood vessels in the body.
-The hypothalamus, a very important gland in the brain, stimulates the adrenal glands, which in turn release stress hormones into our bloodstream.
-Think about how quickly after you get startled that you feel your heart pounding.
-In that instant, your senses had to detect the threat, your brain had to process it, determine whether or not it is a potential threat, stimulate the hypothalamus to stimulate the adrenal glands, secrete the stress hormone and have it travel through your bloodstreeam.
-Amazing how fast that happens!
+Our adrenal glands sit on top of our kidneys, right by the abdominal aorta and inferior vena cava, two of the largest blood vessels in the body.
+The hypothalamus, a very important gland in the brain, stimulates the adrenal glands, which release stress hormones into our bloodstream.
+Think about how quickly you feel your heart speed up after hearing a loud noise, feeling something unexpected touch you, or seeing flashing lights in your rear view mirror.
+In an instant you had to detect the threat, your brain had to process it, stimulate the hypothalamus to stimulate the adrenal glands, secrete the stress hormone and have it travel through your bloodstreeam.
+It’s amazing how fast that happens!

 1) Avoid or Adapt

-There are definite ways to avoid stress and stressful situations.
-However sometimes we can’t.
-It is ineveitable that we will all experience stress in some form throughout the day.
-So we need to focus on adapting.
-In the last blog post we talked briefly about how exercise can help you adapt to the stress you experience.
+There are definitely ways we can avoid stress and stressful situations, but sometimes we can’t.
+It is ineveitable that we’ll have stress in our lives.
+So we need to focus on adapting to it.
+In this article we talked briefly about how exercise can help you adapt to the stress you experience.